 Final Thoughts

-CVE-2025-68613 is a reminder of how much trust we place in automation tools. n8n is designed to make work easier, but when workflows can run code and access secrets, small mistakes turn into big risks.
+CVE-2025-68613 is a reminder of how much trust we place in automation tools. n8n is designed to make work easier (Workflow automation, API integrations, Data processing, Business process automation and more), but when workflows can run code and access secrets, small mistakes can potentially turn into big risks.
 This flaw shows how quickly a low-privilege account can become a full system compromise if boundaries aren’t enforced.

 For teams running n8n, the priority is clear.
 Patch fast.
 Review existing workflows carefully.
 Limit who can create and edit them.
 Automation should reduce risk, not quietly expand it.
 Treat workflows like code, apply the same discipline, and keep security checks part of everyday operations—not an afterthought.